sdsucomptox/danrerlib/docs/userguide/installation.md

 **Conda**

-- Create a conda envrionment specifically for the task or project you’re working on.
+- Create a conda environment specifically for the task or project you’re working on.

 ```
 # Best practice, use an environment rather than install in the base env